Top 10 tips on how to sell on eBay successfully

 How will you handle negative feedback?

 Will you be including compliment slips or flyers with each parcel sent out?

-If you’re looking to start selling on eBay, and want to get your packaging boxed up, please do not hesitate to drop us a line on 01942 524 256 or take a look around our website at the various types of boxes we have available.
+If you’re looking to start selling on eBay, and want to get your packaging boxed up, please do not hesitate to drop us a line through our contact form.